December 2, 2025

 Who does the New Amazon Account Health Rating apply to?

 The new Amazon Account Health Rating is available to Amazon sellers in the United States and Canada.
-However, in 2023, these updates will be available to sellers outside the US and Canada.
+However, since 2023, these updates have been available to sellers outside the US and Canada.

 What happens if you have a low Amazon Account Health Rating